-A personal favorite of mine is the American Tourister luggage with spinner wheels that sells for less than $90.
+A less expensive option is the American Tourister luggage with spinner wheels that sells for less than $90.

 When it comes to choosing a backpack, I have no reservations recommending the REI CO-OP backpack, which is the one that I regularly use when I'm traveling to Ireland and other countries in Europe.

 My husband and son have used this over their years of scouting and it has served them well.
 In addition, you can fit an amazing amount of stuff in it without the backpack feeling overly heavy since the straps are well-made and provide great support for the back.